-Houston's housing stock is aging, so rehabilitating older homes becomes more crucial to maintaining safety and affordability.
-The cost of repairing or rehabilitating existing homes can be financially burdensome.
-Properties built before 1978 may have deferred maintenance issues or environmental hazards, such as lead-based paint.
-Even for homes that are not improved, home values increase, and subsequently, tax obligations increase.
+Houston's housing stock is aging, so rehabilitating the older stock becomes more crucial to maintaining safety and affordability.
+The cost of repairing or rehabilitating existing stock can be financially cumbersome.
+Properties built before 1978 may have deferred maintenance issues or environmental hazards such as lead-based paint.
+Even as homes are improved, home values also increase, and subsequently, tax obligations increase.
+These tax obligations are in conjunction with to the regular cost of the home and the cost of the improvements.

-Repetitive flooding and other weather disasters have also played a role in the deterioration of Houston's housing stock.
+Repetitive flooding has also played its role in the deterioration of Houston's housing stock.
 Homes previously vulnerable due to housing problems may experience exacerbated health and safety issues caused by natural disasters.
-Overall, rehabilitating or remediating older housing stock may be prohibitively expensive for homeowners or owners of rental properties, especially when coupled with repairs needed after recent disaster events.
+Overall, rehabilitating or remediating older housing stock may be prohibitively expensive for homeowners or owners of rental properties, especially when coupled with a recent disaster events.